Hydration & Water Features

 Key takeaways

-• Drain holes in external pockets are a simple but critical detail — water out is better than water pooling.
+• Drain holes in external pockets are a simple but critical detail.
+Water pooling is a failure mode; drain holes prevent it.

-• Check zipper positioning relative to water-contact areas — keep these away from electronics zones.
+• Check zipper positioning relative to water-contact areas.
+Keep them away from electronics zones.

 • The best bags anticipate internal water sources, not just external rain.